tiongjjyi/tp/docs/UserGuide.md

 ### Adding a pending question for a student: `pq`
 Adds a pending question to a specified student from the list of students of a course.

-**Format:** `pq INDEX pq/PENDINGQUESTION`
+**Format:** `pq INDEX pq/PENDING_QUESTION`
 * Adds a pending question for the student at the specified `INDEX`.
 * The index refers to the index number shown in the displayed students list.
 * `INDEX` must be a **positive integer** 1, 2, 3, …

 **Example:**
-* `pq 2 pq/What is a logic gate?` Adds a pending question to the student at index 2 of the displayed student list asking the question “What is a logic gate?”.
-This indicates a requirement to follow-up with the student.
+* `pq 2 pq/What is a logic gate?` Adds a pending question to the student at index 2 of the displayed student ,with the question “What is a logic gate?”.
+This indicates a need to follow-up with the student.

 **Command succeeds:** Success message shown, pending question successfully added and updated in database, change in GUI.